top of page

 Outside of the course she was leading, she had the opportunity to sail aboard Steve Fossett's infamous trimaran that would sail upwards of 20 knots.
 She remembers looking up at the windward side of the trimaran flying an alma in the air, and thinking “I need to run 70 feet UP this boat to make it through the tack!”.

-Through her lifelong career in sailing, she has always continued to push her limits, to take on new experiences and gain knowledge across a wide variety of vessels.
+Through her lifelong career in sailing, she has always continued to push her limits, to take on new experiences, and gain knowledge across a wide variety of vessels.
 Part of that can be attributed to an important decision she made in taking on so many sailing roles.
 She shares,

 “I had to very, very consciously decide that I was capable of becoming a captain of a big boat and running a boat myself and running a crew and, you know, just wearing that hat.
 It was a very conscious moment where I was like- no, I'm not gonna just gonna be stuck in the female role forever.”